salama/object-machine/object/parfait/methods.md

 ![Method diagram](../diagrams/control.png)

-### MethodSource
+### Source and Binary

-The MethodSource shown in the diagram is not related to program source code.
-It holds the virtual machine instructions from which we can create machine instructions.
-The structure in which the instructions are store is explained below, here we just want to draw attention to the fact that the relationship from Method to MethodSource is not 1 to 1 as one might expect, but 1 to m.
-The exact number of m depends on the number of types, arguments and variables used in the function, and also on the implementation.

-To illustrate the MethodSource for a minimal function Integer.add taking only one argument b, in a minimal system with 2 types (reference and integer).
-This is actually a Parfait function, but if you could write it in code, it would be something like, test b that it is Integer.
-If so do a basic add, check for overflow.
-If the first check fails you raise and if the second fails you delegate to some BigInteger class.
-If this would be compiled, it would result in two MethodSource objects, basically one for the case where b is an Integer and one for when it is an Object.
-The first MethodSource would do the basic addition and the second would unconditionally raise the error.
-In the "body" of both MethodSources there would be total certainty about the type b has

-The maximum number of MethodSources (m) is the number of types to the power of all variables, including arguments.
-While this may seem a lot, it is in most cases quite low as oo programs have small methods with few arguments.
-Also in a more advanced implementation many of the permutations of types are unused and could thus be created on demand.
+The method keeps keeps it's source in two forms.
+The parsed ast is kept, mostly for later inining.
+And the generated stream of instructions is later used to assemble a binary form.
+This is stored as the Code.

-### Blocks
+### Labels and instructions

-The idea of Methods is that they are callable and execute code.
-In the object machine Code is represented as a sequence of instructions.
+In the object machine Code is represented as a linked list of instructions.
 The exact definition of the Instructions will be a subsequent chapter, here we just want to explain the parts of the hierarchy that pertains to flow control, as this influences the structure of the Method.

-We can see from the diagram that the Call instruction holds a reference to a Method, obviously the method that is to be executed when the instruction is executed.
+We can see from the diagram that the Call instruction holds a reference to a Label, the start Label of the method that is to be executed when the instruction is executed.
 But to implement control structures we also need a jump or Branch instruction.
 Branches have been banned from programming languages, where they are often called goto, for a good reason, namely they are so low level as to be difficult to understand.
 Instead languages use higher level control structures.
 But to implement these control structures, we do need a Branch, and so we also need a place for a branch to branch too.
-In assembler these places are called labels.
+As in assembler we call these places labels.

-If one looks at instruction sequences from a control flow perspective they fall into little linear chunks, interspersed by calls and branches.
-We call such a linear sequence of instructions a Block, and with that we can see that only Blocks are legal points to branch to.

-So a Branch instruction holds a reference of the Block it jumps to.
-A Block in turn is a linear sequence of Instructions and if it contains a Call or Branch instruction it does so as it's last instruction.
-Methods hold a sequence of Blocks, and if a Block does not call or branch, control flows implicitly to the next Block.

 ### Calling